shreyaprakashh/JARVIS/README.md

-# JARVIS
-J.A.R.V.I.S is a virtual assistant made using Python.
-Libraries used  are SpeechRecognition, pyAudio, pyjokes, pywhatkit and pyttsx3

-1. SpeechRecognition is  library for performing speech recognition, with support for several engines and APIs, online and offline.
-Speech recognition engine/API support CMU Sphinx (works offline), Google Speech Recognition, Google Cloud Speech API, Wit.ai, Microsoft Azure Speech, Microsoft Bing Voice Recognition (Deprecated), Houndify API, IBM Speech to Text, Snowboy Hotword Detection (works offline), Tensorflow, Vosk API (works offline), OpenAI whisper (works offline), Whisper API.
-Syntax : pip install SpeechRecognition
+# J.A.R.V.I.S - Python Virtual Assistant
+J.A.R.V.I.S (Just A Rather Very Intelligent System) is a virtual assistant built using Python, designed to perform various tasks through voice commands.
+It utilizes several Python libraries to enable features such as speech recognition, text-to-speech conversion, joke retrieval, and automation for WhatsApp and YouTube.

+Features
+Speech Recognition: J.A.R.V.I.S supports multiple speech recognition engines/APIs, including CMU Sphinx, Google Speech Recognition, Wit.ai, and more.
+This allows users to interact with the assistant through voice commands.

-2. PyAudio provides Python bindings for PortAudio v19, the cross-platform audio I/O library.
-With PyAudio, you can easily use Python to play and record audio on a variety of platforms, such as GNU/Linux, Microsoft Windows, and Apple macOS.
+Audio I/O with PyAudio: The PyAudio library provides Python bindings for PortAudio v19, enabling J.A.R.V.I.S to play and record audio on different platforms, such as GNU/Linux, Microsoft Windows, and Apple macOS.
-Syntax : pip install pyaudio

-3. Pyjokes provide One line jokes for programmers (jokes as a service).
-Install the pyjokes module with pip.
-Syntax : pip install pyjokes

-4. PyWhatKit is a Python library with various helpful features.
-It's easy-to-use and does not require you to do any additional setup.
-Currently, it is one of the most popular library for WhatsApp and YouTube automation.
-Syntax : pip install pywhatkit
+Programmer Jokes with PyJokes: J.A.R.V.I.S can lighten the mood by providing one-line jokes for programmers, thanks to the PyJokes module.

+WhatsApp and YouTube Automation with PyWhatKit: This feature-rich Python library facilitates automation for WhatsApp and YouTube, making it easier to perform tasks on these platforms.

-5. Pyttsx3 is a text-to-speech conversion library in Python.
-Unlike alternative libraries, it works offline, and is compatible with both Python 2 and 3.
+Text-to-Speech Conversion with Pyttsx3: J.A.R.V.I.S uses Pyttsx3 to convert text into speech.
+Unlike other libraries, Pyttsx3 works offline and is compatible with both Python 2 and 3.

+Installation
+To set up the J.A.R.V.I.S virtual assistant, follow these steps:

+Install SpeechRecognition:

+Copy code
+pip install SpeechRecognition
+Install PyAudio:

+Copy code
+pip install pyaudio
+Install PyJokes:

+Copy code
+pip install pyjokes
+Install PyWhatKit:

+Copy code
+pip install pywhatkit
+Install Pyttsx3:

+Copy code
-Syntax : pip install pyttsx3
+pip install pyttsx3
+Usage
+Run the J.A.R.V.I.S script:

+Copy code
+python jarvis.py
+Speak commands aloud, and J.A.R.V.I.S will respond accordingly.

+Contributing
+If you'd like to contribute to the project, please follow these guidelines:

+Fork the repository.
+Create a new branch for your feature or bug fix.
+Make your changes and ensure they pass any existing tests.
+Create a pull request with a clear description of your changes.
+License
+This project is licensed under the MIT License - see the LICENSE file for details.

+Acknowledgments
+The developers of SpeechRecognition, PyAudio, PyJokes, PyWhatKit, and Pyttsx3 for creating the excellent libraries used in this project.